A Comparison Between Google OCR & IronOCR

 The extracted text is in the same formatting as the PDF file.

-Google OCR also provides facility to extract text from a PDF/TIFF documents.
-However, it only detects text if the file is at Google Cloud Storage.
-For this you need to create a Google Storage bucket.
-Code for C# is not straightforward and quite lengthy to implement here.
+Google OCR also provides the facility to extract text from PDF/TIFF documents.
+However, it only detects text if the file is in Google Cloud Storage.
+For this, you need to create a Google Storage bucket.
+The code for C# is not straightforward and quite lengthy to implement here.
 There are no samples available for C# to detect texts in files.
-You can have a look at Java code as a reference to give it a try.
+You can look at Java code as a reference to try.

 IronOCR is free for development purposes, but it needs to be licensed for commercial use.
 It also provides a free trial to test all its potential for your needs.
-The Lite package starts from $749 with a free trial.
-IronOCR provides 1 year of product support and updates for free and then $399 year after.
-All licenses are perpetual, meaning only one time purchase and no hidden charges.
-You can also choose royalty free redistribution coverage for SaaS and OEM products in just $1999 single time purchase.
-For more info on license packages and pricing plans please visit here.
+The Lite package starts from a certain amount with a free trial.
+IronOCR provides 1 year of product support and updates for free and then a year after it costs $399.
+All licenses are perpetual, meaning only a one-time purchase and no hidden charges.
+You can also choose royalty-free redistribution coverage for SaaS and OEM products with just a $1999 single-time purchase.
+For more info on license packages and pricing plans, please visit here.

-Google Cloud Vision pricing plans are based on number of operations performed by the application on an image.
+Google Cloud Vision pricing plans are based on the number of operations performed by the application on an image.
 For files like PDF which have multiple pages, each page is treated as an image.
 Moreover, each feature applied to an image is a separate billable unit.
-E.g. if you apply text detection and label detection to the same image, each feature will be charged separately.
-The pricing plans are given below and for more info, please visit this link.
+For example, if you apply text detection and label detection to the same image, each feature will be charged separately.
+The pricing plans are given below, and for more info, please visit this link.

 IronOCR provides C# developers the most advanced Tesseract API we know of, on any platform.
-IronOCR can be deployed on Windows, Linux, Mac, Azure, AWS, Lambda and supports .NET Framework projects as well as .NET Standard and .NET Core_.
+IronOCR can be deployed on Windows, Linux, Mac, Azure, AWS, Lambda, and supports .NET Framework projects as well as .NET Standard and .NET Core projects.
 We can also read barcodes in OCR scans, and even export our OCR as HTML and searchable PDFs.

 Google Cloud Vision API is an advanced AI built API.
 It provides a variety of image analyzing features which can be very helpful in building ML applications.
 It allows developers to directly communicate with the Google Cloud using an API key, which means there is no need to store files locally.

 IronOCR licenses are user-based, which means you should always purchase a license based on the number of developers who will use the product.
 Google Cloud Vision licenses are based on the number of pictures to extract information from and analyze the data.
-The licenses are on monthly basis and the prices become very high for large number of images as compared to IronOCR license.
-Moreover, IronOCR license is one-time purchase, and it can be used for lifetime, and it supports OEM and SaaS distribution.
+The licenses are on a monthly basis, and the prices become very high for a large number of images as compared to IronOCR licenses.
+Moreover, the IronOCR license is a one-time purchase and it can be used for a lifetime, and it supports OEM and SaaS distribution.

-In overall conclusion, both the libraries possess machine learning capabilities.
-IronOCR has a slight advantage over Google OCR as it is specifically built for C# .NET framework which is fast and time saving.
-It provides all features with very few lines of code, lifting the burden from developer to write long lengthy codes.
-It is built on most popular Tesseract 5 API which makes it easy to integrate and analyze images, and other file formats with accurate output.
-On the other hand, Google Vision OCR is built on AI and more focused for Java, Python and REST and can only run when connected to Google Cloud.
-This can be time-consuming as the response comes from server side.
+In the overall conclusion, both libraries possess machine learning capabilities.
+IronOCR has a slight advantage over Google OCR as it is specifically built for C# .NET framework which is fast and time-saving.
+It provides all features with very few lines of code, lifting the burden from developers to write long lengthy codes.
+It is built on the most popular Tesseract 5 API which makes it easy to integrate and analyze images and other file formats with accurate output.
+On the other hand, Google Vision OCR is built on AI and more focused on Java, Python, and REST and can only run when connected to Google Cloud.
+This can be time-consuming as the response comes from the server side.
 You can choose the library according to your specific needs.

 Now, you can get 5 Iron products for the price of 2.
-Following tools are included in Iron Suite:
+The following tools are included in the Iron Suite:

 Visit this link to explore more.